-Conakry, its largest city and national capital has a population of 1,548,500.
+Conakry is the largest city and national capital, with a population of 1.66 million.

-With an area of almost 246,000 square kilometers Guinea forms a rough crescent from its western border on the Atlantic Ocean curving towards the east and south.
+Guinea covers an area of 94,925mi² (245,857km²), forming a rough crescent from its western border on the Atlantic Ocean curving towards the east and south.
 It shares its northern border with Guinea-Bissau, Senegal and Mali, and a southern border with Sierra Leone, Liberia and Cote d'Ivoire.

 Until France colonized it in the 1890s, the land that is now Guinea belonged to a series of African empires.
-After gaining independence from France on 2 October 1958, Guinea experienced autocratic rule, until October 2008, when a military junta seized control.
-In January 2010, the junta appointed a Prime Minister to head a six- month transitional government leading up to elections.
+After gaining independence from France on the 2nd October 1958, Guinea experienced autocratic rule until October 2008, when a military junta seized control.
+In January 2010, the junta appointed a Prime Minister to head a six-month transitional government leading up to elections.

 The first round of the presidential election held in June 2010 was billed as the first free and fair election since independence in 1958.
 Due to allegations of electoral fraud, the second round was postponed until September 2010, followed by a further two delays.

-Finally, on 7 November 2010, the second round of the presidential election was held.
-The election ran smoothly, voter turnout was high and when counting was completed on 16 November, 2010, Alpha Condé was declared the victor.
+Finally, on the 7th November 2010, the second round of the presidential election was held.
+The election ran smoothly, voter turnout was high and when counting was completed on the 16th November 2010, Alpha Condé was declared the victor.

 The 50 odd years of political turmoil and civil unrest in Guinea since independence in 1958 are compounded by Guinea's ethnic diversity.